About RISD’s Residence Life Policies

 Rhode Island state law and college policy forbid the possession or consumption of alcohol by individuals under the age of 21.
 It also prohibits individuals of legal age from supplying alcohol to minors.
 For students who are 21 years of age or older, alcohol consumption in the residence halls is permitted within certain guidelines and stipulations as outlined below.

 The spirit of the alcohol policy strives to permit acceptable, responsible use of alcohol by students of legal age who choose to do so.
 Students are reminded that consistent or excessive use of alcohol, even without contributing to other behavioral problems, is not acceptable.
 In support of this position, collections or displays of empty alcohol containers are not allowed.

-No alcohol is permitted in any of the First-Year Residence Halls (Homer, Nickerson, East and South Halls, Carpenter and Pardon Miller Houses).
+No alcohol is permitted in any of the First-Year Residence Halls (Homer, Nickerson, East, North, and South Halls, Carpenter and Pardon Miller Houses).
 Also, containers that could reasonably be expected to contain alcohol, such as kegs, common sources of alcohol or alcohol bottles or cans, are not permitted, even if empty.

 In areas not authorized for consumption, empty alcohol containers are considered possession and will be subject to the student conduct process.
 Therefore, empty containers are only allowed in the possession of those residents 21 years or older.

 In the event that a resident wishes to use any form of prohibited paraphernalia, including empty alcohol containers, as any part of art making this must be discussed in advance with the Area Coordinator for that facility.
 Approval must be given in writing before it is appropriate to collect these materials, and the resident must be able to demonstrate that this is a legitimate artistic response to a defined classroom or studio assignment.
 It is likely that the Area Coordinator will help the resident determine an alternative space to their apartment, such as as a workroom or closet, to secure and hold these items for the duration of the assignment.